 All qualifications in England, are given a level.
 These levels group together qualifications of similar challenge.
 Within any one level, there are a range of subjects and learning styles.
-All qualifications at Key Stage Four are at either Entry Level, Level One, or Level Two.
+All of our qualifications on offer at Key Stage Four offer the opportunity to achieve at Level One & Two.
 The levels, shown below, can help you see how one type of qualification can lead on to other, higher levels of qualifications.

-Please note: The Government will require any student who does not achieve a "Good Pass" (Grade 5) in English and Maths at the end of Year 11 to retake these qualifications after 16.
+Please note: The Government will require any student who does not achieve an "Awarding Pass" (Grade 4) in English and Maths at the end of Year 11 to retake these qualifications after 16.